FAQ

 No. Git Shadow is a personal workflow tool.
 You can adopt it individually on your machine without requiring your teammates to do anything.

-The pre-commit hook is designed to be non-breaking: if a teammate doesn’t have git-shadow installed, it exits safely.
+The pre-commit and pre-push hooks are designed to be non-breaking: if a teammate doesn’t have git shadow installed, they exit safely without producing errors.

 What happens if I do a plain git push from my @local branch?